yubrajbhoi/termux-python/Doc/library/dataclasses.rst

    :func:`!replace` (or similarly named) method which handles instance copying.

+   Dataclass instances are also supported by generic function :func:`copy.replace`.

 .. function:: is_dataclass(obj)

    Return ``True`` if its parameter is a dataclass (including subclasses of a